buddyroo30/canvasxpress_gen/CONTRIBUTING.md

 ## 📚 Contributing to Documentation

 When updating documentation:
-- Use realistic automotive data examples (not fictional data)
+- Use realistic automotive data examples as in main CanvasXpress library (not fictional data)
 - Keep examples concise and practical
 - Cross-reference related sections
 - Follow existing formatting and style